kartikkumar/d2d/README.md

 TODO
 ------

   - Find a way to provide an option to clean installation.
   - Parallelize lambert_scanner and atom_scanner
+  - Add lambert_single and atom_single modes to compute single transfers
+  - Add option to automatically download TLE catalog
+  - Fix issue with multi-rev Lambert solutions
+  - Add status indicator in console for scanning modes